 # Supported different Annotations like @AfterSuite, @BeforeSuite, @AfterClass, @BeforeClass, @AfterTest, @BeforeTest, @AfterGroups, @BeforeGroups, @AfterMethod, @BeforeMethod, @Factory, @DataProvider, @Parameters, @Test, @Listeners.

-TestNG is specially designed to cover all types of testing categories like Functional testing, Unit testing, End-to-end, Integration testing etc. TestNG framework allows us to produce test reports in both XML and HTML formats.
+TestNG is specially designed to cover all types of testing categories like Web testing, Unit testing, End-to-end, Integration testing etc. TestNG framework allows us to produce test reports in both XML and HTML formats.
 Using ANT with TestNG, we can produce primitive TestNG reports as well.

-Benefits of TestNG over Junit:
+Advantages of TestNG over JUnit:

 1. In TestNG, Annotations are easy to understand but not in JUnit.